KCreate/stackvm/design/semantic.md

 ## Instruction descriptions

 Each instruction in the machine is documented below.
 The `Arguments` section, if present, follows the following naming convention:

 - `value` Value of the same size as the instruction.
 - `reg` The name of a register prefixed with a `%` character.
 (8-bits)
 - `type` Size specifier (e.g `BYTE` or `WORD`).
 (8-bits)
 - `label` A block label (e.g `@main` or `@loop`) (64-bits)

+If a register or argument name is displayed with brackets around it (e.g `[source]` or `[r0]`) the value inside the register is meant.

 ## Reading from and writing to registers